 If your employer failed to follow health and safety rules – such as providing you with the proper protective safety equipment and training – and you’ve suffered from asbestosis as a result, then it’s likely you could make a compensation claim.

 Because of the amount of time it takes for the symptoms of asbestosis to show, the company you worked for might now have gone out of business.
-If this applies to you, we can still help.
+If this applies to you, you can still help to claim compensation.

 In these cases, your compensation will be paid by the insurance company your employer was using at the time.
-Or, it can sometimes be paid through the Pneumoconiosis (Workman’s Compensation) Act 1979.
+Or, it can sometimes be paid through the Pneumoconiosis etc. (Workers’ Compensation) Act 1979.

 As well as causing permanent symptoms, asbestosis can also put you at greater risk of developing lung cancer and mesothelioma (cancer of the tissue in the lungs).